GeorgePopescu318/Total-C-War/README.md

 # Total C War

 *work in progress*
-### I am working on a game where you control an army of soldiers in order to destroy the enemies
+### I am working on a game where you control an army of soldiers in order to destroy the enemies, you will have under your command infantry, archers and cavalry.